 The Company recognizes these transactions on the trade date at amortized cost using the effective interest rate method.
 Securities sold and purchased under repurchase agreements remain on the consolidated statements of financial position.
-Reverse repurchase agreements and repurchase agreements are treated as collateralized lending and borrowing transactions.
+Reverse repurchase agreements are treated as collateralized lending and borrowing transactions.